-Least Count Search control abstraction a particular independent of the spire has my a Let t - state, space tree () - cost function for the nodes in t.
-Above south 55 months in X - node int. cost of minimum cost answer node in subtree with root x. c(t) - cost of minimum cost answer node in t.
-It is easy to compute and generally has the property that it is either an answer node or a leaf node then cix = c(x), c - used to find answer node -> This algorithm uses z functions: O Least () - Ginds live nodes with least (c(); This node is deleted from the add a test on the soft of the soft of the list of livenodes and returned. @ Add (x) - adds the new live node & to list of live nodes. and the the
+Least Count Search control abstraction a particular independent of the spire has my a Let t - state, space tree (c) - cost function for the nodes in t. during the model is X - node int. cost of minimum cost answer node in subtree with root x. c(t) - cost of minimum cost answer node in t.
+It is easy to compute and generally has the property that it is either an answer node or a leaf node then cix = c(x), c - used to find answer node. -> This algorithm uses z functions: O Least () - finds live nodes with least $\hat{c}()$ .
+This node is deleted from the added to the on the order of the second of the list of livenodes and returned. @ Add (x) - adds the new live node & to list of live nodes. and in the